 As the number of DWI offenses goes up, so do the penalties.
 Multiple drunk driving arrests can land you in jail, place your job in jeopardy and result in the loss of many freedoms.
 If you have been charged with or arrested for a second, third or fourth DWI/DUI offense, talk to Keller Law Offices.
-We have more than 15 years of experience protecting the rights of Minnesotans who are facing the serious consequences of drunk driving.
+We have been protecting the rights of Minnesotans who are facing the serious consequences of drunk driving since 1997.

 Penalties for DWI Second and Subsequent Offenses

 If you have been charged with your second, third or fourth DUI or DWI, you face penalties such as: